-No. According to the Texas Nursing Practice Act, you are not required to report the pending investigation or allegations that have been made against you.
+No, you are not required to report a pending investigation or any allegations that have been made against you, according to the Texas Nursing Practice Act.
 Until the complaint has been processed, you have the right to continue working until final action is taken on your case.

 If you are under investigation, you have the right to review any of the documentation and records that the BON obtains as part of their investigation.
-You can use this information to challenge the accusations against you and protect your nursing license from suspension or revocation.
+You can use this information to challenge the accusations against you and protect your nursing license from disciplinary action.

 Can I Voluntarily Surrender My Nursing License in Texas?

-Yes.
-At any point in time, you are allowed to voluntarily surrender your nursing license.
+Yes, you can voluntarily surrender your nursing license in Texas at any time.
 However, you will need to wait a minimum of one year until you are eligible for reinstatement.
-But note that voluntary nursing license surrenders are considered a type of sanction or disciplinary action taken by the Texas Board of Nursing.
+It is important to note that voluntary nursing license surrenders are considered a type of sanction or disciplinary action taken by the Texas Board of Nursing.

 How Long do Nursing License Complaint Investigations Take?